-We have recently added our camera buying guide which has a section specifically about CCTV camera range.
+We have recently added our camera buying guide which has a section specifically about the CCTV camera range.
 It's worth spending some time reading through the guides as they will answer most or all of the questions you might have.
 If you need help regarding a specific project please don't hesitate to get in touch, we are always happy to provide advice free of charge and without obligation.

 A varifocal camera allows you to manually zoom in or out during installation.
 This means one camera is able to perform different jobs.
-It can be set to wide angle or telephoto.
+It can be set to wide-angle or telephoto.
 This means you don't have to worry as much when buying the camera, you can balance the angle of view and detail captured once it is fitted.
 You just need to make sure you have the correct lens range, we can help you decide.

-With fixed lens cameras you only get one chance, if its the wrong angle you have to replace the camera.
-For that reason we would always advise buying varifocal rather than fixed lens cameras.
+With fixed-lens cameras, you only get one chance, if it's the wrong angle you have to replace the camera.
+For that reason, we would always advise buying varifocal rather than fixed-lens cameras.

 An approximate guide to the optical range of different lens cameras is the distance at which a number plate or a person can be identified using standard-definition CCTV.
 For HD1080P systems you can double these figures.